 Grapeseed Oil

-Grapeseed is another one of my favorites.
+Grapeseed is another one of my favorite oils for nails.
 It’s rich in vitamins C, D, and E, and it contains a plethora of fatty acids and polyphenols [source], which may help reduce the appearance of aging.
 Plus, it’s inexpensive and odorless, making it the perfect carrier oil.

 So now, let’s go over the particular essential oils that just happen to be our favorites for nails and cuticles.